jaimegc/DragonBallModularization/README.md

 - [Jeroen Mols](https://twitter.com/molsjeroen) for the inspiration to start this project.
 His articles about modularization are amazing.
   - [Modularization Example](https://github.com/JeroenMols/ModularizationExample) is the modularization approach of this project.
   - [Blog (5 parts)](https://jeroenmols.com/blog/2019/03/06/modularizationwhy/) I have copied many paragraphs of these articles for this README.
 - [Valorant-Agent Project](https://github.com/AhmedVargos/Valorant-Agents) for being the base of this project.
-The base code is the same but using a new modularization approach, API, design, navigation components, etc.
+The base code is the same but using a new modularization approach, API, design, navigation components, etc. <b>Also, if you want to see how to add tests in a multi-module project, this is your repository!</b>
 - [Jikan Apiary](https://jikan.docs.apiary.io/) for the open-source API.
 DragonBall is always welcome :)

 ### Thanks